magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ```

 Then edit the `build.boot` file by substituting the `valip` dependency
-with the new updated version:
+with the newly updated one:

 ```clj
 (set-env!